SethMMorton/natsort/README.rst

 10-01-2013 v.
 3.0.2
 '''''''''''''''''''

-    - Made float, int, and digit searching algorithms all share the same base function
+    - Made float, int, and digit searching algorithms all share the same base function.
-    - Fixed some outdated comments
+    - Fixed some outdated comments.
-    - Made the ``__version__`` variable available when importing the module
+    - Made the ``__version__`` variable available when importing the module.

 8-15-2013 v.
 3.0.1
 ''''''''''''''''''